 NGO moves SC challenging CAA, National Population Register

 An NGO has moved the Supreme Court seeking that the Citizenship (Amendment) Act (CAA) and the government notification on the exercise for preparing National Population Register (NPR) be declared "unconstitutional".
-The plea filed by 'Minority Front' has sought striking down of the provision of NPR as "unconstitutional" which says that a child born before July 1, 1987 will not get citizenship by birth.
+The plea has been filed by 'Minority Front' seeking striking down of the NPR provisions.

 The plea, filed through lawyer Ejaz Maqbool, said that the NPR is a list of "usual residents" of the country and a "usual resident" is defined for the purposes of NPR as a person who has resided in a local area for the past six months or more or a person who intends to reside in that area for the next six months or more.
 The plea alleged that the CAA grants citizenship based on religion, makes "unreasonable classifications" and is against constitutional morality and basic structure of the Constitution.